comaps/website/content/support/how-do-the-features-differ-from-those-of-organic-maps/index.md

 Since the split in April 2025, CoMaps has developed a number of features:

 - Improved routing engine and more accurate arrival time estimation
-- Routing option to avoid steps
+- Routing option: paved roads and avoid steps
 - More dense/detailed altitude contour lines for many regions
 - Customizable button on home screen
 - Automatic backup of Favorites (Bookmarks, Tracks)